mattrberry/mattrb.com/README.md

 # [mattrb.com](https://mattrb.com/)

-This is the code behind [mattrb.com](https://mattrb.com/) and it's subdomains.
+This is the code behind [mattrb.com](https://mattrb.com/) and its subdomains.

 Everything is hosted with nginx.